Treatment Spotlight:

 Sometimes, a protocol includes a period of hormonal down-regulation before you start stimulation.
 This involves using medication to first shut down your natural cycle.
 It typically starts at day 21 after your period, just after ovulation, and lasts a few weeks.
 Oral medication, such as Buserelin, is taken.
 When your bleed comes on day 1 of your next cycle, you will stop down-regulation and begin stimulation.

-Time: 36 hours
+Time: 36 hours after trigger shot

 Location: Clinic